 The register

-method helps you register an input field into the React Hook Form so that it is available for the validation and its value can be tracked for changes.
-To register the input, pass the register
+method helps you register an input field into React Hook Form so that it is available for validation, and its value can be tracked for changes.

-method to ref>/code> prop of the input.
+method attached to the ref

-<input type="text" ref={register} name="firstName" />
+<input type="text" name="firstName" ref={register} />

-An important point to note here is that the input component must have a name
+Note that the input component must have a name

 prop, and its value should be unique.
+The handleSubmit

 prop of the form